 The curriculum introduces the material through a body-systems approach.
 The following systems will be introduced: Oncology; immune system; hematologic; lymphatic systems; reproductive system; sexually transmitted diseases; prenatal care; complications of pregnancy; the birth process; postpartum care; newborn care; basics of pediatric care; infants with special needs (birth to 12 months); and common pediatric problems (1-18 years).
 The curriculum is based on Dorothea Orem's Theory of Self Care and is based on a client's ability to perform Self-Care activities.
 The student has to apply that concept within a nursing process approach.
-Students will use Dorothea Orem's Theory of Self Care (Continued on page 28)
+Students will use Dorothea Orem's Theory of Self Care theoretical framework along with the nursing process for their basic care.